roytang/blog/content/post/2019/07/watching-lately-jun-jul-2019/index.md

 - media: movies
   title: "Murder on the Orient Express (2017)"
 - media: tv
-  title: "Jessica Jonaes season 3"
+  title: "Jessica Jones season 3"
 ---

 I was travelling for most of the past two months, so this covers both June and July, and I guess I haven't been able to watch too much.
 Maybe?
 IDK, we'll see.